jklingsporn/vertx-jooq/README.md

 ![What do you want](https://media.giphy.com/media/E87jjnSCANThe/giphy.gif)

 Before you start generating code using vertx-jooq, you have to answer these questions:
 - What API do you want to use?
-There are two options:
+There are three options:
   - a `io.vertx.core.Future`-based API.
 This is `vertx-jooq-classic`.
-  - a [rxjava2](https://github.com/ReactiveX/RxJava) based API.
+  - a [rxjava2](https://github.com/ReactiveX/RxJava/tree/2.x) based API.
 This is `vertx-jooq-rx`.
   - a [rxjava3](https://github.com/ReactiveX/RxJava) based API.
 This is `vertx-jooq-rx3`.
 - How do you want to communicate with the database?
 There are two options:
   - Using good old JDBC, check for the modules with `-jdbc` suffix.